 American Express: Improving Outbound Telemarketing Profitability

 American Express is a multinational financial services corporation headquartered in New York City.
 Founded in 1850, the company provides credit cards, check cards, and traveler's checks to customers around the world.
-American Express accounts for 24 percent of credit card transactions in the United States.
+American Express accounts for a large portion of all credit card transactions in the United States.

 American Express was eager to improve its already successful outbound telemarketing program but was cautious to avoid hurting its strong brand image.
 By balancing effective marketing tactics with a soft sell, the company hoped to increase conversion and profitability while preserving a positive customer relationship.
 To find the best tactics for a successful soft sell program, American Express partnered with QualPro to increase conversion rate, card usage, and profitability.